k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

-The panel's height can be adjusted according to your preferences and needs, by moving the mouse to the top panel area.
+The panel's height can be adjusted according to user's preferences and needs, by moving the mouse to the top panel area.
 You will then see the 3-dots ellipsis symbol and the cursor will turn into *resize* mode.

 ![](images/web/01_table_data_viewer2.png)